Shift Work? Here’s How to Create a Sleep Schedule

 If you often sleep during the day, get some blackout curtains or blinds and maybe even use a sleep mask.
 A quiet environment also helps.
 Use earplugs if necessary.

-Even the color of your walls plays a role.
+Even the colour of your walls plays a role.
 In 2013, a hotel chain was trying to figure out how to help their guests get the best night’s sleep.
 A study carried out with two thousand families found that people sleep best in bedrooms with blue walls.
 We associate blue with the light of the ocean, which makes us feel calm and serene.
 This has been confirmed by scientific research.

 Finally, freshly laundered sheets, a good mattress and good pillows can help you form a good sleep pattern.

-2. Only engage in healthy compensatory behaviors
+2. Engage in healthy behaviours

-Earlier we mentioned that compensating for tiredness, for example, by drinking coffee or not exercising enough can lure you into a vicious cycle of sleeplessness.
+Compensating for tiredness, for example, by drinking coffee or not exercising enough can lure you into a vicious cycle of sleeplessness.
 Fortunately, the reverse is also true: by making healthy choices, you can improve your biological clock, which is good for your sleep schedule.

 If possible, get some daylight as soon as you wake up in the morning.
 Pull back the curtains or go outside.
 It’s good for your biological clock.
-Also make sure that you’re getting enough exercise, but avoid exercising in the two hours before you go to sleep.
+Also, make sure that you’re getting enough exercise, but avoid exercising in the two hours before you go to sleep.
 It’s advisable to exercise for at least half an hour per day.
 That could include walking or cycling.
 In addition, it’s also good to exercise intensely at least twice a week.

-3. Your bed is for sleeping
+3. Use your bed for sleeping

 Preferably only use your bed for sleeping.
 This way you’ll associate your bed with sleep, which makes it easier to drift off.
 Above all, it’s important to avoid looking at screens when you’re in bed.
 The blue light that emits from your television, tablet, or phone suppresses melatonin, the hormone that regulates your sleep cycle.

-If it helps, set a reminder on your phone to stop you looking at your phone after a certain time.
-Many smartphones these days also have a function that filters blue light and makes your screen a warmer color.
+If it helps, set a reminder on your phone to stop you from looking at your phone after a certain time.
+Many smartphones these days also have a function that filters blue light and makes your screen a warmer colour.
 Switch on this setting around an hour and a half before you go to sleep.

 If you wake up during the night, make sure not to look at your phone.